Jonathan Horton: Personal life

 Horton performed alongside his 2008 Beijing Olympic teammates at The 2008 Tour of Gymnastics Superstars.
 The tour began on September 7, 2008 and concluded on November 16.
 The dance sets had a mix of hip-hop and contemporary dance with gymnastic elements.

 Horton has competed on three seasons of American Ninja Warrior.
-In Season 6 (2014), he failed on the 5th obstacle, the Ring Toss, in the Dallas Qualifying course.
-Horton became "the shortest man to ever make it to the top of the warped wall" as a walk-on to the Houston Qualifying course for Season 7 (2015).
+In Season 6 (2014), he failed on the 5th obstacle, the ring toss, in the Dallas qualifying course.
+He became "the shortest man to ever make it to the top of the warped wall" as a walk-on to the Houston qualifying course for Season 7 (2015).
 He finished in 13th place with a time of 3:30.32.
 In Season 9, Horton's 4:27.28 finish gave him the 14th fastest time on the San Antonio qualifying course.

 On June 20, 2009, Horton married Haley DeProspero, M.D., a former gymnast for the University of Oklahoma.